Last Updated on December 12, 2022 by Dave Schoenbeck

-As a living, breathing humans, we negotiate things on a constant basis.
-From convincing the kids to go to bed at 8 pm to talking your spouse into washing the dishes, there are plenty of small negotiations that happen in every household, every day.
+As a living, breathing humans, we negotiate things constantly.
+From convincing the kids to go to bed at 8 pm to talk your spouse into washing the dishes, plenty of small negotiations happen in every household daily.

-However, as a small business owner, you likely have to negotiate much bigger issues.
-If you are heading into an important negotiation, you’ll want to be fully prepared.
+However, you must likely negotiate more significant issues as a small business owner.
+You’ll want to be fully prepared if you are heading into a necessary negotiation.
 The 4 tips below will teach you how to win a negotiation.

 How to Win a Negotiation – Step 1: Start with a smart offer.

-First and foremost, in order to win a negotiation, it’s important to go prepared with numbers in your head.
+First and foremost, to win a negotiation, it’s important to go prepared with numbers in your head.
 These should include the minimum you will take or the maximum you are willing to pay for a particular item or service.
-That said, these numbers should never be presented to your counterpart right off the bat.
+That said, these numbers should never be presented to your counterpart immediately.

 Instead, shoot for more than you wish to receive or less than you want to pay.
-Additionally, you should always attempt to be the first to make an offer.
+Also, it would be best if you always tried to be the first to make an offer.

 How to Win a Negotiation – Step 2: Give yourself time to think.

-It’s important that you have some ability to slow down a negotiation to whatever pace you need for making well-thought-out decisions.
-Slow-paced conversations are also best for constructing the most persuasive sentences – something that is crucial for winning a negotiation.
+You must be able to slow down a negotiation to whatever pace you need for making well-thought-out decisions.
+Slow-paced conversations are also best for constructing persuasive sentences – crucial for winning a negotiation.

 Another good trick for bringing negotiations to a comfortable pace is to take to the Internet.
-By negotiating over email, you give yourself plenty of time to research options and construct strong arguments.
-Additionally, you will have a written record of the conversation, which may prove invaluable down the line.
+I think it’s a good idea to talk over email, which gives you plenty of time to research options and construct strong arguments.
+Also, you will be able to have a written record of the conversation, which may prove invaluable down the line.

 How to Win a Negotiation – Step 3: Make use of emotions.

-Emotions play a huge role in our decision-making processes.
+Emotions play a massive role in our decision-making processes.
 There are a great many ways to use emotions to win a negotiation:

 ● Make personal small talk.
 This helps people feel comfortable around you.
 It also shows them that you are a person, not a company, and should be treated as such.

 ● Reveal unfortunate circumstances.
-If you are the less powerful person in a negotiation, it might help to play into your counterpart’s emotions be revealing hardships such as crippling student loans.
+If you are the less powerful person in a negotiation, it might help to play into your counterpart’s emotions by revealing hardships such as crippling student loans.

 ● Use facial expressions.
-Showing that you are happy by smiling – or that you’re dissatisfied with a proposition by frowning – will help your counterpart see that you are fully invested in the negotiation.
+Showing that you are happy by smiling – or being dissatisfied with a proposition by frowning – will help your counterpart see that you are fully invested in the negotiation.

 How to Win a Negotiation – Step 4: Focus less on winning.

 While winning a negotiation does feel good, it’s possible to have an even better outcome.
-This occurs when a solution can be reached that benefits both parties.
+This occurs when a solution that benefits both parties can be reached.

 One key to finding that ideal win-win solution is to truly listen.
-Instead of shooting down every argument your counterpart offers, ask them to explain further.
-Many times, this can help you see where they are coming from and help you come to an agreement that makes sense for both parties.
+Ask them to explain further instead of shooting down every argument your counterpart offers.
+This can help you see where they are coming from and help you reach an agreement that makes sense for both parties.

 By using the tips above and going into a negotiation prepared, you are much more likely to come out ahead.